-California pear sawfly (Pristophora abbreviata)
+California pear sawfly (Pristiphora abbreviata)

 Pear slug (Caliroa cerasi)

 Pest monitoring Watch trees for the slug-like larvae or skeletonized leaves in early spring to indicate potential for defoliation by subsequent generations, and again in August and September when large populations can build up.
-Watch for the caterpillar-like bright green sawflies on pear or tell-tale leaf skeletons consisting of only midrib and main veins caused by California pear sawfly.
+Watch for the caterpillar-like bright green sawflies on pear or telltale leaf skeletons consisting of only midrib and main veins caused by California pear sawfly.

-Specific biocontrol agents are not known; but, this is rarely a pest in backyard gardens, so significant biocontrol likely occurs most years.
+Specific biocontrol agents are not known, but this is rarely a pest in backyard gardens, so significant biocontrol likely occurs most years.

 Pick off or squash individual larvae, or wash them off with a strong stream of water.
 Old records recommended fine road dust (or other fine powder to stick to the slimy surface and suffocate the pear slug larvae.